 Commander of the 1st Battalion, 6th Regiment, during the Meuse-Argonne offensive, Frederick A. Barker received the Navy Cross for his leadership on 1 November 1918, the first day of the last stage of the offensive.
-Official U.S. Marine Corps photo the Marine left flank in danger of collapsing under heavy German fire, Hamilton had rallied the Marines and stopped what could have become a grave defeat of the attack.

 George K. Shuler (shown at right as a captain) led the 3d Battalion, 6th Regiment, during the last stages of the Meuse-Argonne offensive and made a fateful decision not to attack across the Meuse River on the last night of the war.
 Nevertheless, he served at Headquarters Marine Corps after the war, before leaving to become New York state treasurer.